Rekitctrl/bypass-mdm/README.md

 9. Input 1 for Autobypass.

-10. Press Enter to leave the default username 'Apple'.
+10. Preset username 'Apple'.

-11. Press Enter to leave the default  password '1234'.
+11. Preset password '1234'.

-12. Wait for the script to finish & Reboot your Mac.
+12. Wait for the script to finish & then reboot your Mac.

 13. Sign in with user (Apple) & password (1234)